raek/blog.raek.se/src/posts/2023/08/16/first-contact-with-an-antenna-made-in-a-hurry/body.md

 if those small beads made much difference in the end.
 Didn't hurt though.

 I trimmed the antenna to make it resonant at 145 MHz by cutting and bending the ends of the diple legs.
-I used my NanoVNA (on of my favorite tools!) to measure the antenna impedance and SWR.
+I used my NanoVNA (one of my favorite tools!) to measure the antenna impedance and SWR.
 It was very satisfying and I was happy to see that I got good SWR on the whole 2m band.